kubevela/kubevela.github.io/versioned_docs/version-v1.2/tutorials/trigger.md

 ## Summary

 The KubeVela triggers' combination with the image registry is smooth and seamless.
-In addition to ACR, KubeVela also supports Harbor and custom trigger payload types.
+In addition to Harbor, KubeVela also supports ACR registry and custom trigger payload types.

 With KubeVela triggers, we can easily apply application based on image tags automatically and complete iterations of application versions.